fernandacaron/pynnotate/README.md

 ##### `--extraction`

 Description: Boolean.
 If True, extracts all genes separately, grouping different individuals/species into the respective files for each gene.

+**⚠️ NOTE**: Gene extraction will be limited to the selected synonym dictionary.
+For example, when selecting 'plant_chloro', only chloroplast genes will be extracted.

 ##### `--overlap`